Xandetds/machine-learning-introduction/notes.md

   which class the new flower fits
 - giving the X_train (training data) and the y_train (training outputs) to teach our model
 - then we give the X_test and compare the response with the y_test to see if it learned
-- machine got a 97% accuracy, giving it certain confiability
+- machine got a 97% accuracy, giving it certain reliability

 ### Comments on the chapter
 I think I have learned a little about how the machine is trained to get a good accuracy.
 I